fiskaltrust/faq/qna/DE-archive-data-storage.md

 * Revision-secured client-related mass data (= .Tar-File, DSFinV-K-File, etc.)
 * General customer-related bulk data (= copy of everything that is manually stored in revision-secured customer-related bulk data, invoices, contracts, etc.)

+Based on the legal situation, no personal data must be stored.
+The cash register manufacturer decides which data is disclosed during registration in the portal and on the cash register receipts (bulk data).

+If a cash register manufacturer registers in the portal, for example, then it could also use anonymised data.
+Please note that you do not print names or the like on the receipt data, for example, if you want to prevent the disclosure of personal data.
+In practice, it will probably hardly be possible to prevent the use of personal data, but the law does not provide for any necessity here.

 ### Processing locations

 * Azure Region West-Europe (a104, a105)